Automating-GIS-processes/Lesson-4-Classification-overlay/Lesson/Exercise4-hints.md

 ### Problem 2:

+#### Reading multiple files efficiently

+Here we are reading multiple files from a folder.
+We could write the filepaths to all of those files but **it is not efficient!**
+Instead, you should use `glob()` -function from module glob to get a filtered list of those files that you want to read and then read the files by iterating over the list.
+There are lesson materials about doing this in [**here**](https://github.com/Python-for-geo-people/Lesson-5-Reading-Writing/blob/master/Lesson/reading-multiple-files.md#list-files).

 #### Finding out which shopping center is the closest

 We can find out the minimum value from multiple columns simply by applying a `.min()` function to those columns of a row that we are interessted in: